Your Career Is Not Your Life

 In the era of workism, work is the default setting of how we operate.
 Busyness is a status symbol.
 Having free time in our calendars makes us feel lazy or a failure.
 We go after the things we can count and track.
 This is the way our brains are wired.
 Work provides the most concrete evidence we are moving forward.
 We can close a sale, publish a paper, create a marketing strategy, win a case, get paid, get promoted, receive an award.
 Work provides immediate returns and tangible proof of progress.
 Other areas of our life require a much longer-term investment without a key performance indicator in sight.

 The Greek philosopher Aristotle believed a good life orbits around the idea that human beings are naturally inclined towards flourishing in both mind and body.
-He believed people should strive to live well—physically, mentally, and spiritually—with a person’s character being the most critical aspect of their life.
+He believed people should seek to live well—physically, mentally, and spiritually—with a person’s character being the most critical aspect of their life.

-We need a broader understanding of success
+A broader understanding of success

 1. Invest in family & friends